 Don’t skip chilling the buttermilk (step 2).
 It will definitely make a difference.
 If the buttermilk is not really cold, the little butter globule won’t form.

 * I made these biscuits when I was in London visiting my daughter.
 I learned the all purpose flour (Plain flour) is a bit different there and it seemed that I needed more, probably closer to 2 1/4 cups.

 *These biscuits freezer well.
 To freeze, place biscuits on a sheet pan or a plate spaced at least a half inch from each other.
 Freeze till frozen, then transfer biscuits to a ziplock bag or air-tight storage container.

 *If I’m feeling a bit pinched for time or lazy, I’ll just pat the dough into a 6-inch circle and use a bench scraper to cut the dough into wedges.
 I either put these wedges on a sheet pan lined with parchment paper or in a 9-inch cake pan lined with parchment.

 Ridiculously Easy Buttermilk Biscuits

-Easy as in, less than 10 minutes to throw together.
-Next thing you know, tall, flaky, incredibly delicious biscuits! will be rolling out of your oven!
+These Ridiculously Easy Buttermilk Biscuits are easy, as in less than 10 minutes to throw together.
+Before you know it, tall, flaky, incredibly delicious biscuits will be rolling out of your oven!